"Our current process works fine"

 "We tried automation and went back to manual"

-Burned before, hard to close
+Burned before - high skepticism, hard to close

 Buyer Personas